THU-HAS/Ragnar/README.md

 # Ragnar: Exploring Volatile-Channel Vulnerabilities on RDMA NICs

-The code is being organized and will be released in the future.
+This paper is publised in DAC25.
+Get the paper at [RAGNAR]https://www.thu-haslab.org/publication/2025-ragnar/dac2025ragnar.pdf.

+Please do some modification on related metadata in the codes of each parts.